 Be sure to ask the gift shop volunteer about cards, specialty items and seasonal gifts that are also available.

-In 1929, Dr. William E. Hart and his family moved to Monticello.
+In 1929, Dr. William E. Hart and his family moved to Monticello, Minn.
 Dr. Hart and his wife Mildred, a registered nurse, saw patients at their Monticello office.
 In 1936, the Hart’s practice was licensed by the State of Minnesota as a five-bed hospital after two young men were confined to Dr. Hart’s care following a car accident.
 Dr. Hart began providing care at the Hart Hospital in Monticello because it was not always practical to transport sick patients to hospitals in St. Cloud or the Twin Cities.
 As the years passed, the Hart Hospital’s services continued to grow to meet the community’s health care needs.
 In 1941, the Hart Hospital was expanded to 15 licensed beds.

 The Hart Hospital was privately owned and according to state law, once Dr. Hart discontinued his practice, the hospital could not be relicensed, as private hospitals were no longer permitted in Minnesota.